'She's been very good to me': Wagoner football's NuNu Clayton grateful for aunt's sacrifice after mother's passing

 “Raising kids is one of the most difficult things we do, and she was willing to jump in there overnight.
 That takes a high-quality person,” he said.

-La'Teze graduated in 2013, went on to play football at UCO.
+La’Teze graduated in 2013 and went on to play football at UCO.
 He now lives and works in Edmond.
 Theo graduated from high school and is working in Wagoner.

 A’Rayon, 2½ when his mother died, was taken in by his biological father, Marco Benson.
 He’s allowed to visit his brothers whenever he likes.